The Product Regulation and Liability Review: Israel

 - on the basis of the state of scientific and technological development at the time the product left the manufacturer's control, it could not have known with regard to its design that the product did not meet reasonable safety standards;

-- the manufacturer had not intended the product to leave its control, and it took reasonable steps to prevent the product leaving the manufacturer's control and to warn the relevant public of the associated risk; and
+- the manufacturer had not intended the product to leave its control, and it took reasonable steps to prevent the product from leaving the manufacturer's control and to warn the relevant public of the associated risk; and

 Contributory negligence cannot be raised as a defence by the manufacturer.
 However, if the injured party was grossly negligent, the court is authorised to reduce the amount of compensation, taking into account the extent of the injured party's negligence.